 OCamlPro has a long tradition of working at the edge between programming and formal verification.
 Formal verification is used to model programs using mathematical formulas, that can be proved to verify properties on these programs.

 OCamlPro has great expertise in formal verification:

 More than half of our teams hold a PhD in Computer Sciences in the field of formal method and program verification;

 OCamlPro maintains Alt-Ergo, an automatic theorem prover used in program verification to prove the formulas extracted from the program formalisation;

-OCamlPro is an active member of the FreeTON/EverScale Formal Verification Sub-Governance, in charge of auditing, specifying and verifying Solidity Smart Contracts;
+OCamlPro was an active member of the FreeTON/EverScale Formal Verification Sub-Governance, in charge of auditing, specifying and verifying Solidity Smart Contracts;

 Auditing code is the first stage of formal verification.

 It usually implies:

 Writing a pre-formal specification of the code, describing the overall behavior of the program, and, for each component or function, their individual behaviour;

 Careful reading of the code to check for semantic bugs and flaws in the architecture.
 Formal verification should not be done until such initial flaws have been fixed;

 Using simple tooling to analyze the code, finding simple bugs, and checking compliance with best practices;

 In 2021, we audited several sets of smart contracts in Solidity, winning the first price several times in contests organized by the EverScale Network.
 We also developed a decompiler between Michelson and Liquidity, two smart contract languages for the Tezos blockchain, to ease auditing Michelson smart contracts.

 Formal verification is to verify mathematically that a program code implements its formal specification.
 Formal verification is a complex task, and may take a lot of time, depending on the size of the program, and the availability of a formalization of the language and runtime in which the program is written.

 Smart contracts are a good target for formal verification, as they are usually rather small in comparison with computer programs, and written in a simple language with a small set of well-defined operations.